 There’s a lot of negatives to negative interest rates, ironically.
 For one, the idea of being paid for your loans is good for you, but bad for banks.
 If negative interest rates are introduced as a short-term solution, then fine, banks might choose to ‘absorb the cost to save the economy’.
 But if it’s a longer-term solution, they will simply introduce banking fees.
 Which means your newly found interest will go straight back into the bank in the form of additional charges.

 Plus, the whole scheme is a way to revive the economy - so if you don’t immediately start spending your increased loans, the economy remains in a recession, and we fall into a state of limbo - a state of limbo in which you’re having to pay to save, at that.
-Paying to save sends out the message that the UK does not care about us unless we are spending money to line the pockets of the rich, proving once again that the trickle down economics system is a wholly flawed one.
+Paying to save sends out the message that the UK does not care unless the population is spending money to line the pockets of the rich, proving once again that the trickle down economics system is a wholly flawed one.

 Negative Interest and National Pensions